OctsvoR/Arma-3-Scripting-Guide/README.md

 This guide covers some important topic relating to Arma 3 scripting.
 Here is the list of what topics are covered in this guide:
 - Hello World! - A guide on how to create our first Hello World script.
+- Variables - A guide on how to set up variables to store values in it.
 - Text Formatting - A guide on how to format text.
 - SQFs and Description - A guide on SQFs and Description file.
 - Mission Essentials - A guide on some important stuff in creating mission (triggers, waypoints, hostage, etc.).